hasnatsamiul/3D_Model_Dashboard/backend/README.md

 - FastAPI server (`main.py`)
 - CSV data ingestion
 - Data preprocessing
-- RandomForest ML model for predicting defect probability
+- ML model for predicting defect probability
 - API endpoints for the frontend dashboard

 ## How to run